EOPF-Explorer/data-model-pipeline/README.md

 ## What this repo contains

-- `workflows/geozarr-convert-template.yaml` — WorkflowTemplate: convert → upload-s3 → register (three-node DAG).
+ - `workflows/geozarr-convert-template.yaml` — WorkflowTemplate: convert → register (two-node DAG).
+Output can be a PVC path or an s3:// URL.
 - `params.json` — arguments for runs (stac_url, output_zarr, groups, validate_groups, optional register_*).
 - `Makefile` — concise remote UX: build/publish, template, submit, logs, get, ui, up, doctor.
 - `docker/Dockerfile` — image with `eopf-geozarr` installed (use if you need changes from the default image).